Rafin31/Rafin31/README.md

 I'm a full-stack developer based in Wollongong, NSW, with a Master's in Software Engineering from the University of Wollongong.
 I enjoy building web applications that are clean, efficient, and easy to maintain from designing APIs to crafting responsive interfaces.

-My work spans both frontend and backend, with hands-on experience delivering real projects in medical supplier management systems and freelance client work via Fiverr.
+My work spans both frontend and backend, with hands-on experience delivering real projects in complex Web Applications and freelance client work via Fiverr.
 I care about writing code that is readable, well-structured, and built to last.

 - Reach me at **asifhossain976@gmail.com**
 - Portfolio at **[asifhossain.dev](https://asifhossain.dev)**